Table of Contents

-Stereotactic radiosurgery is a non-surgical procedure that utilises gamma radiation for the management of brain tumours amongst others.
+Stereotactic radiosurgery is a non-surgical procedure that utilises gamma radiation for the management of brain tumours, amongst others.
 The objective of stereotactic radiosurgery is to deliver a high dose of radiation to the tumour site via a gamma knife in comparison to other radiotherapy treatments.
 The application of imaging modalities such as computed tomography (CT), positron emission tomography (PET) and functional magnetic resonance imaging (fMRI) assists in the treatment planning stage for a patient undergoing image-guided surgery using a Gamma Knife.

 These image-guided surgery techniques (Gamma Knife Radiation) are also employed to limit collateral damage to the surrounding healthy tissues.
 However, when radiosurgery is used to treat body tumours, the procedure is known as stereotactic body radiotherapy.
-Both procedures can deliver high precision radiation, within millimetres to destroy the tumour and achieve a permanent accuracy of the radiation delivered.
+Both procedures can deliver high-precision radiation within millimetres to destroy the tumour and achieve a permanent accuracy of the radiation delivered.

 Both stereotactic radiosurgery and stereotactic body radiotherapy depend on several imaging modalities to generate 3-D scans and computer analysis to determine the exact coordinates of the tumour target within the human body.
-The patient must be placed in an immobilised state to enable the highly focused gamma-ray or x-ray beams to converge on the tumour (volume) site.
-The application of image-guided radiation therapy and additional medical imaging is used to confirm a tumour’s location before administration of a radiation dose.
+The patient must be immobilised to enable the highly focused gamma-ray or x-ray beams to converge on the tumour (volume) site.
+The application of image-guided radiation therapy and additional medical imaging is used to confirm a tumour’s location before the administration of a radiation dose.
 Image-guided radiation therapy improves the precision and accuracy of the treatment.

-The imaging modalities CT, fMRI and PET-CT are all capable of producing 3-D imaging to help safely to locate the tumour mass within the human body.
+The imaging modalities CT, fMRI and PET-CT are all capable of producing 3-D imaging to help locate the human body’s tumour mass.
 It is also able to calculate the tumour volume.
 These scans support the patient’s treatment plan to ensure that the radiation beam can converge on the tumour at various angles.

 Stereotactic radiosurgery works in a similar way to other forms of radiation treatments.
-The main difference is that the stereotactic radiosurgery procedure does not remove the tumour, but that the DNA is damaged to stop replication.
-After treatment, benign tumours usually shrink within two years and metastatic tumours can take up to 2-3 months.
-The treatment of arteriovenous malformations (AVMs) by stereotactic radiosurgery may result in thickening and cut off the blood over several years.
+The main difference is that the stereotactic radiosurgery procedure does not remove the tumour, but the DNA is damaged to stop replication.
+After treatment, benign tumours usually shrink within two years, and metastatic tumours can take up to 2-3 months.
+The treatment of arteriovenous malformations (AVMs) by stereotactic radiosurgery may result in thickening and cutting off the blood over several years.
 A number of tumours will remain stable and inactive without any degree of change.

 The Gamma Knife uses 192 or 201 cobalt-60 beams of highly focused gamma rays all aimed at the target region.
 The Gamma Knife is perfect for treating small to medium size intracranial lesions.

 Linear accelerator (LINAC) machines deliver high-energy photons known as X-rays.
-The linear accelerator is capable of performing image-guided surgery on larger tumours in a single therapy session extending to fractionated stereotactic radiotherapy if required by the treatment plan.
-These machine types are called Novalis Tx™, X-Knife™, Axesse™ and CyberKnife® respectively.
+The linear accelerator is capable of performing image-guided surgery on larger tumours in a single therapy session, extending to fractionated stereotactic radiotherapy if required by the treatment plan.
+These machine types are called Novalis Tx™, X-Knife™, Axesse™ and CyberKnife®, respectively.

-Several studies have been conducted into Gamma Knife radiosurgery.
+Several studies have been conducted on Gamma Knife radiosurgery.
 For example, a study involving 90 patients diagnosed with intracranial meningiomas underwent either Gamma Knife radiosurgery (59 patients) or microsurgery (31 patients).
 The conclusion from the study indicated that the Gamma Knife system had a significantly higher rate of tumour control compared with surgery (95% vs 81%, p=0.003).
 Also, the Gamma Knife approach produced a more extended period of recurrence-free survival (94 months vs 84 months, p=0.04).

 The Gamma Knife is a unique system with a frame that allows the neurosurgeon to target a treatment area in the brain with pinpoint accuracy.
 The advantage of Gamma Knife procedures is that they are non-invasive and can be performed in a single session without general anaesthesia.
-The Gamma Knife approach is a cost-effective alternative to open brain surgery and has superior clinical efficiency.
+The Gamma Knife approach is a cost-effective alternative to open brain surgery with superior clinical efficiency.
 Gamma Knife produces a more effective treatment of smaller lesions of the brain with fewer complications.

-Gamma Knife therapy requires a team of dedicated medical professionals including the medical radiation physicist and oncologist.
+Gamma Knife therapy requires a team of dedicated medical professionals, including the medical radiation physicist and oncologist.

-You Are Here: Home » radiosurgery
+You Are Here: Home »